No quick reforms, PM promises new leadership

 ISLAMABAD: Prime Minister Imran Khan said on Monday that there would be no quick reforms in the institutions as it would take a long time, however, he promised new leadership.

-In a revolutionary step forward to provide good governance at the grassroot level, Prime Minister Imran Khan on Monday vowed to devolve powers to the local bodies and to defeat the vested interests resisting the change.
+In a revolutionary step forward to provide good governance at the grassroots level, Prime Minister Imran Khan Monday vowed to devolve powers to the local bodies and to defeat the vested interests resisting the change.

-Addressing a press conference, flanked by chief ministers of Punjab Usman Buzdar and Khyber Pakhtunkhwa Mehmood Khan, here at the PM Office, he spoke at length about the newly-adopted local government system in Punjab, which aims at "taking the government to the people" and announced a two-tier election across the Punjab.
+Addressing a press conference, flanked by chief ministers of Punjab Usman Buzdar and Khyber Pakhtunkhwa Mehmood Khan, here at the PM Office, he spoke at length about the newly adopted local government system in Punjab, which aimed at "taking the government to the people" and announced a two-tier election across the Punjab.

 Giving details of the new Punjab Local Government Act 2019, Imran Khan said a direct election would be held in 22,000 village councils in Punjab, for equal distribution of revenue and indiscriminate development of the entire province.